 The Colusa Garden Club invited Ray Tretheway, Executive Director of the Sacramento Tree Foundation since 1990, to speak to interested citizens about the need for maintaining or replanting our urban forest.
 Colusa is known for its trees; the afternoon culminated in the actual planting of a tree.
 All were welcome.

 2:00 to 4:00 pm, Colusa County Library

-Join us for video clips from the documentary “Out of Print,” and a discussion about the need to read, led by special guests from our community: Colusa librarian Stacey Zwald Costello, CUSD Superintendent Dwayne Newman, and CUSD Director of Technology Jeremy Miller.
-Each panelist will discuss "the need to read" in this age of technology, and how reading has (or has not) changed since Francie Nolan's time.
+The public was invited to join us for video clips from the documentary “Out of Print,” and a discussion about the need to read, led by special guests from our community: Colusa librarian Stacey Zwald Costello, CUSD Superintendent Dwayne Newman, and CUSD Director of Technology Jeremy Miller.
+Each panelist discussed "the need to read" in this age of technology, and how reading has (or has not) changed since Francie Nolan's time.

 "The Pub Scouts"